dimitri-nicolo/calico/security/threat-detection-and-prevention/packetcapture.md

 ```

 Packet capture files will be stored using the following directory structure: {namespace}/{packet capture resource name} under the capture directory defined via FelixConfig.
-The active packet capture file will be identified using the following schema {workload endpoint name}_{host network interface}.pcap.
+The active packet capture file will be identified using the following schema: {workload endpoint name}_{host network interface}.pcap.
 Rotated capture files name will contain an index matching the rotation timestamp.

 Packet capture files will not be deleted after a capture has stopped.
 The following command can be used to clean up capture files:

 ```shell
 kubectl exec -it tigera-fluentd/<REPLACE_WITH_POD_NAME -- sh -c "rm -r /var/log/calico/pcap/sample/sample-capture/"
 ```

-#### Troubleshooting

-To troubleshoot packet capture, see [Troubleshooting]({{site.baseurl}}/maintenance/troubleshoot/troubleshooting)